2021 | Coastal Region

 In the Cellar

 Picked at sunrise, the Cabernet Sauvignon was mostly whole berry fermented, whereas the Merlot grapes were crushed and destemmed into separate fermenters.
 The grapes were cold soaked and a slight carbonic maceration employed for a lift in the fruit expression of the eventual wine.
 Cool fermentation temperatures and soft, daily pump-overs were used throughout to ensure an unhurried extraction of tannin from the skins.
 The wine was drawn off the skins straight thereafter in order to avoid over extraction.
 Gentle pressing yielded only the best, softly textured wine and this was transferred to tank for malolactic fermentation.
 40% of the wine was matured in French oak barrels for a period of 10 months before blending and bottling.
-The use of SO2 was limited to an absolute minimum throughout so as to allow the wine to follow its own course and express its origin most clearly.
+The use of SO2 was limited to an absolute minimum throughout to allow the wine to follow its own course and express its origin most clearly.

 Total acidity 5.6g/l